Kintsugi logo

 Did you know logo

 Since the 2018 South Dakota v.
-Wayfair, Inc. case, economic nexus laws have made sales tax compliance more complex.
-States now tax businesses based on sales volume or transaction thresholds, even if the business has no physical presence in the state.
-(Government Accountability Office Report).
+Wayfair, Inc case, economic nexus laws have made sales tax compliance more complex.
+States now tax businesses based on sales volume or transaction thresholds, even if the business has no physical presence in the state, per the Government Accountability Office Report.

 With more states generating significant revenue from sales tax and continually adjusting tax rates, it’s clear this tax is here to stay.

-In fact, sales tax collections represented approximately 23% of all state tax revenue in the U.S. in 2023 (U.S. Census Bureau).
+In fact, sales tax collections represented approximately 23% of all state tax revenue in the U.S. in 2023, according to the U.S. Census Bureau.
 Businesses must adopt effective strategies to ensure compliance with evolving sales tax obligations, which can be incredibly complex when selling in multiple states.

 To help you navigate this landscape, we’ve identified the Three Pillars of Sales Tax Compliance.
 By understanding and incorporating these pillars into your compliance strategy, you can set your business up for success.